-Jardinière is a catch – all term for any vessel, from a bowl to an urn, which can be used for keeping flowers in.
-The literal French translation means ‘female gardener’ – which implies that these beautiful antique silver jardinière were considered to have an especially female form or purpose.
+Jardinière is a catch–all term for any vessel, from a bowl to an urn, which can be used for keeping flowers in.
+The literal French translation means ‘female gardener’ – which implies that these beautiful antique silver jardinière were considered to have an especially feminine form or purpose.

-The largest versions of jardinières are usually kept within the garden and used for ornamentation; these pieces are often made of stone or ceramics.
-The type of jardinière that we are most familiar with at AC Silver are delicate silver jardinières which are used to decorate dinner tables as centrepieces, or in place of the more contemporary vase.
+The largest versions of jardinières are usually kept in the garden, used for ornamentation; these pieces are often made of stone or ceramics.
+The type of jardinière that are most frequently made out of silver are used to decorate dinner tables as centrepieces, or in place of the more contemporary vase.

 Jardinières are pieces which can be used in a multitude of ways, and are not exclusively for displaying floral arrangements.
 They can be utilised as centrepieces to hold any matter of items for consumption or display, such as confectionary or hors d’oeuvres.